PERSONAGE

 Baba Gurbachan Singh Ji was one of those great masters who lived and died for the noble cause of human unity through spiritual awakening.
 Throughout, he endeavoured to transform the demoniac face of human society and inculcate the spirit of peaceful co-existence, love and harmony.
 He was pained to find people quarrelling and suffering because of hatred generated by ignorance, blind faith and superstition.

-to his problems.
+Fortunately, Baba Gurbachan Singh Ji did not have to go out to learn the real purpose of human life, the reason for man's suffering and answer to his problems.
 His father, Baba Avtar Singh Ji and the founder of the Sant Nirankari Mission, Baba Buta Singh Ji blessed him with spiritual awakening and provided ample opportunity to him to imbibe and practise the noble traits of selfless service surrender to the divine will and truthful living, free from any kind of hatred or jealousy.
 This turned his life into a practical version of spirituality, a living example of divine truth, so much so that Baba Avtar Singh Ji chose to see the Satguru manifesting himself in him and preferred to live as an ordinary follower of the Mission for the rest of his life.

 Baba Gurbachan Singh was born on December 10, 1930 in Peshawar, now in Pakistan.
 He received boundless love and affection from his parents, Baba Avtar Singh and Jagat Mata Budhwanti as also from the True Master Baba Buta Singh, then residing with the family.
 Right from his infancy, the child Gurbachan manifested rare and remarkable qualities.
 These qualities comprised sensitiveness to human sorrow and suffering, sympathy for the afflicted, avoidance of all disputes, discords and malice as also appreciation of fine traits in others.